 In general, it’s important to eat a healthy diet every day, not just for ankylosing spondylitis management but for overall health.
 Paying attention to your diet may be a valuable contribution to your overall treatment plan and help you minimize pain or discomfort.

-For more information about ankylosing spondylitis and its potential treatments, contact the spinal experts at Posture Works in San Francisco, CA, and Denver, CO.
+For more information about ankylosing spondylitis and its potential treatments, contact the spinal experts at Posture Works in San Francisco, CA, and Lakewood, CO.
 Our team uses a holistic approach to patient wellness called Chiropractic BioPhysics (CBP), which aims for total-body health through attention to the spine.
 Call us today to learn more!

 Chiropractic BioPhysics, or CBP, is one of the most scientific, researched, and results-oriented corrective care techniques.
 CBP-trained chiropractors aim to realign the spine back to health, eliminating nerve interference and addressing the source of pain, fatigue, and disease.
 As with all chiropractic care, CBP is gentle, painless, and non-invasive.